All air is not created equally, at least when it comes to shipping.

 In international shipping there’s a further distinction to be made within air shipping: air courier vs air freight.

 Air Courier is the shipping method most of us are familiar with.
 Air Courier includes your popular services like UPS, FedEx, DHL, etc. These companies provide door-to-door service.
 When you ask your supplier to send you something via UPS, a few days later it shows up to your door, and normally with an invoice asking for some payment of brokerage and duties, unless of course you’ve asked your supplier to declare that $2000 PO as ‘no commercial value’ which is a whole different post…

 As I mentioned in the opening, we all know air courier is expensive, especially when shipping from China.
-However, there exists another method of shipping via air which is literally a fraction of the cost of air courier: air freight (aka air cargo).
+However, there exists another method of shipping via air which is literally a fraction of the cost of air courier called air freight (air freight is also referred to as air cargo).

 How Much Cheaper is Air Freight?

 So how much less expensive is air freight compared to air courier?
 Well, let me give you a real example.
 I need to have several boxes of products shipped from Shenzhen to Vancouver in a few weeks.
 The boxes measure as follows:

 Now check out the quote I received from Freight Forwarder: